|Point Cabrillo, CA|

 The Frolic, which was indirectly instrumental in establishing the local lumbering industry as well as the lighthouse, has received much publicity recently.
-During a field trip to the Mendocino coastal area in 1984, Dr. Thomas Layton, an archaeologist at San Jose State University, discovered fingernail-sized fragments of Chinese porcelain while excavating the site of a Pomo Indian hut with his students.
+During a field trip to the Mendocino Coast in 1984, Dr. Thomas Layton, an archaeologist at San Jose State University, discovered fingernail-sized fragments of Chinese porcelain while excavating the site of a Pomo Indian hut with his students.
 Seeking an explanation for these incongruous artifacts, Dr. Layton visited the Kelley House Museum in Mendocino where he found large shards of Chinese pottery that he learned were recovered from a shipwreck near Point Cabrillo.
 Local divers were quite familiar with the wreck, which would soon receive much attention through Dr. Layton’s research.
 During two periods in 2003 and 2004, numerous dives were made on the Frolic, and a video on the shipwreck was produced by The History Channel.
-Visitors can see numerous artifacts recovered from the Frolic in the county museum in Willits and also at the Point Cabrillo Lighthouse.
+Visitors can see numerous artifacts recovered from the Frolic in the county museum in Willits and also at Point Cabrillo Lighthouse.

 Located roughly three miles north of Mendocino.
 The Point Cabrillo Light Station and Preserve is open daily from 9:00 a.m. to sunset.
-The lighthouse and lightkeeper's home are open daily from 11:00 a.m. to 4:00 p.m.
+The lighthouse and an assistant keeper's home are open daily from 11:00 a.m. to 4:00 p.m.
 The tower is only open a few days during the year for special lens tours.
 Visitors can now rent the head keeper's dwelling, an assistant keeper's dwelling, and two cottages behind them.

 The Point Cabrillo Light Station and Preserve is open daily from 9:00 a.m. to sunset.
-The lighthouse and lightkeeper's home are open daily from 11:00 a.m. to 4:00 p.m.
+The lighthouse and an assistant keeper's home are open daily from 11:00 a.m. to 4:00 p.m.
 The tower is only open a few days during the year for special lens tours.
-Visitors can now rent the head keeper's dwelling, an assistant keeper's dwelling, and two cottages behind it.
-(These units operated for a couple of years as a bed and breakfast until early 2010.)
+Visitors can now rent the head keeper's dwelling, an assistant keeper's dwelling, and two cottages behind them.

 Notes from a friend:Kraig writes: